do something

 for(i in 1:length(x)) print(x[i])

-loops can be nested.
+for loops can be nested.

 x <- matrix(1:6, 2, 3)